medikoo/event-emitter/README.md

 Pipes all events from _source_ emitter onto _target_ emitter (all events from _source_ emitter will be emitted also on _target_ emitter, but not other way).
 Returns _pipe_ object which exposes `pipe.close` function.
 Invoke it to close configured _pipe_.
-It works internally by redefinition of `emit` method, if in your interface this method is referenced differenetly, provide its name (or symbol) with third argument.
+It works internally by redefinition of `emit` method, if in your interface this method is referenced differently, provide its name (or symbol) with third argument.

 #### unify(emitter1, emitter2) _(event-emitter/unify)_

 Unifies event handling for two objects.
-Events emitted on _emitter1_ would be also emitter on _emitter2_, and other way back, events emitter on _emitter2_ would be emitter on _emitter1_ (both objects share same listeners collection).
+Events emitted on _emitter1_ would be also emitter on _emitter2_, and other way back.
 Non reversible.

 ```javascript